CiwPython/Ciw/docs/index.rst

 multiple customer classes, and implementation of Type I blocking for restricted networks.
-A number of other features are also implemented, including priorities, baulking, reneging, schedules, batch arrivals, dynamic customer classes, and deadlock detection.
+A number of other features are also implemented, including priorities, baulking, reneging, schedules, batch arrivals, service disciplines, dynamic customer classes, and deadlock detection.

 The name **Ciw** is the Welsh word for a queue.